 Since instances depend on their service accounts to have access to Cloud Platform resources, avoid deleting service accounts when they are still used by running instances.
 If you delete the service accounts, the instances may start failing their operations.

 Grant the service account only the minimum set of permissions required to achieve their goal.
-Learn about Granting roles to a service account for specific resources.
+Learn about granting roles to all types of members, including service accounts.

 Create service accounts for each service with only the permissions required for that service.